 Rochford District Council prides itself on openness and transparency.
 We hold to the first principle of the Freedom of Information Act that people have a right to know and should not have to demonstrate a need to know.
 We will do our best to respond positively and efficiently to all requests for information.
 There are some exemptions which are laid down in the Act but, as a general rule, we will provide information wherever possible.

-The Act came into effect on 1 January 2005 and states -
+The Act came into effect on 1 January 2005 and applies to all public authorities.
+It states -

 'Any person making a request [in writing] for information to a public authority is entitled: